gnpy.tools

 default_values = {'advance_configurations_from_json': None, 'allowed_for_design': False, 'bands': None, 'booster_variety': None, 'dgt': None, 'dual_stage_model': None, 'f_max': None, 'f_min': None, 'f_ripple_ref': None, 'gain_flatmax': None, 'gain_min': None, 'gain_ripple': 0, 'multi_band': None, 'nf0': None, 'nf_coef': None, 'nf_fit_coeff': None, 'nf_max': None, 'nf_min': None, 'nf_model': None, 'nf_ripple': 0, 'out_voa_auto': False, 'p_max': None, 'pdl': 0, 'pmd': 0, 'preamp_variety': None, 'raman': False, 'tilt_ripple': 0, 'type_def': '', 'type_variety': ''}

-classmethod from_json(filename, **kwargs)
+classmethod from_json(extra_configs, **kwargs)

 class gnpy.tools.json_io.Fiber(**kwargs)